greatwitenorth/php-nonce/README.md

 What is an Nonce?
 -----------------
 A nonce is a 'Number Used Once'.
 This is usually used where you want an action to be performed only once.
-For example if a user on your site is presented a for to delete a blog post, we want to make sure this action can only be performed once with the given url.
-Including a Nonce in the url can ensure that this action will be performed only once.
+For example if a user on your site is presented a form to delete a blog post, we want to make sure this action can only be performed once with the given form.
+Including a Nonce in the form can ensure that this action will be performed only once.

 Usage
 -----